 We live in a world where roughly 285 million people suffer from some form of visual impairment.
 Unfortunately, all smartphones currently available on the market are equipped with completely flat touchscreens, thus making them virtually useless for people who can’t see well enough to tap the right tabs.

 However, the era of the braille smartphone has bought about a sea change in the lives of these people.
 Thanks to 3D printing technology, individual smartphones can be custom tailored and 3D printed to the exact specifications of the user.

 The good people at OwnFone have pioneered these phones and their devices allow users to select the names and contact numbers of up to a dozen people.
 They have complete control of the tactile element they prefer, such as braille or elevated pictures that will appear on their phone.

 This is just one example of how easier access to 3D printers is changing the world.
 Many schools have now also jumped on the 3D bandwagon and they use these machines to enhance the learning experience.

 Apart from that, hobbyists and entrepreneurs can also use these machines for both business and pleasure.

 In light of the above discussion, we can conclude that while all of the above budget 3D printers are great value for money, but the Creality Ender Pro is head and shoulder above the rest.
 It is closely followed by the Monoprice Maker Select Mini V2.
-Both of these high quality yet affordable 3D printers will give you many years of service life.
+Both of these high quality yet budget 3D printers under $300 will give you many years of service life.